apcorg/IRTF-HRPC/draft-research.md

 --- abstract

-The evergrowing interconnectedness of Internet and society increases the impact of the Internet on the lives of individuals.
-Because of this, the design and development of the architecture of the Internet also has a growing impact on society.
-This has led to an broad recognition that human rights {{UDHR}} {{ICCPR}} {{ICESCR}} have a role in the development and management of the Internet {{HRC2012}} {{UNGA2013}} {{NETmundial}}.
+The evergrowing interconnectedness of Internet and society increases the impact of the Internet on nearly all aspects of the lives of individuals.
+This has led to a broad recognition within international human rights law and international humanitarian law {{UDHR}} {{ICCPR}} {{ICESCR}} that the Internet has a role in the realisation of human rights {{HRC2012}} {{UNGA2013}} {{NETmundial}}.
+It follows that the design and development of the underlying architecture of the Internet has a growing impact on society.
 It has also been argued that the Internet should be strengthened as a human rights enabling environment {{Brown}}.

-This document provides a proposal for a vocabulary to discuss the relation between human rights and Internet protocols, an overview of the discussion in technical and academic literature and communities, a proposal for the mapping of the relation between human rights and technical concepts, and a proposal for guidelines for human rights considerations, similar to the work done on the guidelines for privacy considerations {{RFC6973}}.
+This document provides a proposed vocabulary with which to discuss the relation between human rights and Internet protocols, an overview of the discussion in technical and academic literature and communities, a proposal for the mapping of values between the sectors of human rights and networking technology, and a proposal of guidelines for human rights considerations that are built upon the work on the guidelines for privacy considerations {{RFC6973}}.

 This document is not an Internet Standards Track specification; it is published for informational purposes.